Neloy-Barman/Daraz-11.11-Top-Selling-Product-Data-Analysis/README.md

     affects a seller on being a flagship store?
 * Among the categories, which subcategories are offered with the most & the least discounts?
 * As much as the discount is, the more the seller has to sell the products to reach a break-even point equal to the original price of 50 products.
 Is it true?
-## You can find all the analysis within this [Tableau DashBoard](https://public.tableau.com/app/profile/neloy.barman/viz/Daraz11_11TopSellingProductDataAnalysis/analysis_on_overall_data)

 ## Analysis and Observations
 ### Overall Data Analysis
 ![analysis_on_overall_data](https://github.com/Neloy-Barman/Daraz-11.11-Top-Selling-Product-Data-Analysis/assets/110896263/27b7df19-4322-4787-90a8-c4eceab536bb)
 * Number of sub-categories within the categories ranges from 7-12.